An Inexhaustible Treasury of Knowledge

 Also, a new initiative – Library Talks (Racconti in Biblioteca) – started on August 4, 2018.
 Thanks to the valuable offers of knowledge and experience given by various scholars, experts, teachers, and enthusiasts in the Dzogchen Community, we have been able to create a series of cultural meetings, open to the public, useful to deepen and learn about different themes, such as the lives of the great masters, ancient and contemporary, Tibetan calligraphy and books, Yantra Yoga, and Tibetan medicine.

-The Zikhang Library at Merigar serves as a center for culture, above all Tibetan culture, and, over the years, several events have been organized, mainly related to the study of Tibetan language and calligraphy.
 With these Library Talks we would like to expand our cultural contribution, and, at the same time, ensure that more and more people can come the Library and start to use it.